flenniken/collections/readme.md

 You install the app’s icon on your home screen following these steps:

-* launch safari on iphone (it doesn't work on chrome or firefox)
+* launch safari on iphone (it doesn't install on chrome or firefox)
 * go to:

 https://flenniken.net/collections/index.html